omejeemmanuel1/omejeemmanuel1/README.md

 - :seedling: Exploring other fields in tech, including networking,and hardwares.

-- :zap: In my free time, I learn and think of problem to solve.
+- :zap: In my free time, I learn and think of problems to solve.

 ---